Returning to South

 Financial Aid

-- Financial aid applications do not transfer between colleges.
+• You can only receive financial aid from one institution at a time - financial aid applications do not transfer between colleges.

-- Important Tip!
-Check you Junk Mail or Spam Folder often in case your email security filters may have moved messages from the Financial Aid Office.
+• Important Tip!
+Check your Junk Mail or Spam Folder often in case your email security filters may have moved messages from the Financial Aid Office.

 Are you planning to do Professional & Technical Career Training?

 In addition to Financial Aid, you can also connect with the Workforce Education department to see if you are eligible for funding.
-Another great resource for students in these programs is our Opportunity Grant.
-Learn more at our Opportunity Grant website.
+Another great resource for students in these programs is our Opportunity Grant

 Veteran’s Benefits